lokidoki102/tp/docs/DeveloperGuide.md

 ### Editing Seller Details

 **Prerequisites:**
-- There are no sellers or buyer named "Jessi Oliverson".
 - There is a seller named "John Felix".
 - There is a person named "John Carl 1".
 - There is a buyer by the name of "James Cook".